What is Lion’s Leap?

 Families are encouraged to meet this commitment by soliciting support from family members, friends, co-workers and neighbors.

 How can we promote Lion’s Leap to others in our family or community?

 On Pep Rally day, each student will receive a package with details about Lion's Leap.
 Parents must register students online.
 Once the student's account is set up, directions for soliciting pledges online via social media will be provided, including a video featuring your student!

 Friends and family log on directly to Boosterthon and sponsor students.

 Do we have to ask family and friends for donations?

 While families are encouraged to solicit outside support, this is NOT required.
-To make a FAMILY contribution, you may submit a single check or donate on line by clicking here.
 Please make your most generous donation possible today!

 Why are students expected to make a personal donation to Lion’s Leap?

 Lion’s Leap is the student fundraiser, a way for the children to contribute to their school while having fun with their classmates.
 Student contributions are collected in jars in their classrooms, and classrooms compete to see who can fill the most jars.
 Having your child donate his or her personal funds from a piggy bank or allowance is a wonderful lesson in stewardship.

 Volunteers, with the assistance of the development staff, run Lion’s Leap.
 All parents are invited to come and enjoy this fun day.